100 DAYS OF HEALING AND REMEMBRANCE

 Day 35: adding a new, larger pink layer and some words from Tara Tearnan, who works as a sonographer, about her experiences with infertility, cancer, loss, grief, and three rainbow babies.

 “The phrase I hear most often about being a sonographer, "you must love your job getting to see all those babies!"
 I heard this again one day being prepped for a D&C by my RN and I couldn't help but respond with "until you scan your own dead baby and find yourself here for surgery".
 It is soul shattering.
-One in three to four miscarry in the 1st trimester.
+One in three to four

 We named our 3rd child two first names Indie-jane in honor of her twin.”